Set Up and Connect to SSH Gateway

 _wpeprivate folder to ensure they’re secure, hidden and persistent.

 The SSH session does not use the Memory dedicated to the server itself and as such will also not cause load to increase.
-SSH Gateway processes are not affected by the Apache timeout.
-The Apache kill script exists on the server itself, while the commands are running in the sidecar container.
+SSH Gateway processes are not affected by the PHP timeout.
+The PHP kill script exists on the server itself, while the commands are running in the sidecar container.

 SSH multiplexing is supported, which provides a way to reuse a connection for multiple SSH sessions to reduce the connection overhead for subsequent sessions.
 Since SSH Gateway spins up a new sidecar environment for each connection, multiplexed sessions reuse the same environment resulting in much faster connection times.